signalspec/signalspec/docs/flow.md

 <code><b>switch</b> <var>expr</var> <b> { when</b> <var>expr1</var> <b> { </b><var>body1</var><b> } when</b> <var>expr2</var> <b> { </b><var>body2</var><b> }</b> <var>...</var> <b>}</b>

-The heuristic described in "Disambiguation rule" below (applied to each of the case body blocks) infers whether the expression is down evaluated and matched against the arms, or vice versa.
+Just like `repeat`, as a heuristic for determining the data direction of the expression: if the body of all cases contain no tokens where data is used in the up direction, the count is down-evaluated and the appropriate branch is chosen.
+Otherwise, the expression is up-evaluated with the value corresponding to the branch that matches.

-If the first token expression of each of `body1`, `body2`, <code>body<var>n</var></code> can be disambiguated, the choice of branch is determined by which arm's first token expression matches. `expr` is up-evaluated with <code>expr<var>n</var></code> corresponding to the branch taken.
-Otherwise, `expr` is down-evaluated and matched against <code>expr<var>n</var></code>.
-The first matching branch is taken.
+TODO: rules for disambiguating between branches and following actions

 ### `on`